cap-js/docs/guides/databases-hana.md

 `cds deploy --to hana`

-In this case the service name either comes from the environment variable `VCAP_SERVICES` or is defaulted from the project name, for example, `myproject-db` with `myproject-db-key`.
+In this case the service name and service key either come from the environment variable `VCAP_SERVICES` or are defaulted from the project name, for example, `myproject-db` with `myproject-db-key`.
 Service instances and key either exist and will be used, or otherwise they're created.

 ##### `cds deploy --to hana:myservice`